 Sharing great stories and enriching lives is our passion and we are committed to ensuring we continue to do this for all our classes as much as possible during these unprecedented times.
 We will continue to assess the situation as it progresses and will start classes in their usual venues, as soon as it’s safe to do so.
 Thank you for your co-operation, support and understanding.

 Need a new challenge?
 Looking to make some new friends?
 Feeling inspired to get to know Shakespeare a bit more?
 Our adult classes are the perfect way to introduce, or rediscover, the inspiring world of The Bard.
 Together we'll explore why his remarkable plays are still being performed 400 years on.THE BARD’S NOT THAT HARD

-Delivered by theatre professionals, GSC’s practical evening classes are designed to help you discover The Bard in a fun and supportive environment.
+Delivered by theatre professionals, with regular visits from our main-house production’s creatives and actors, GSC’s practical evening classes are designed to help you discover The Bard in a fun and supportive environment.